-- A: Supports one module inserted into either slot as the single-channel memory - configuration.

-B: Supports one pair of modules inserted into both the yellow slots as one pair of dual-channel memory configuration.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into both the blue slots as one pair of Dual-channel memory configuration.

 Visit the ASUS website at www.asus.com for the latest QVL.